 Why Bahamas Real Estate?

-Despite being negatively impacted by the global economic downturn the Bahamas has rebounded particularly strongly, and today offers investors many exciting opportunities for medium to long-term growth, and for strong rental yields.
+The Bahamas offers real estate investors and buyers many exciting opportunities for medium to long-term growth, and for strong rental yields.

 - Foreign buyers are allowed to own free title to real estate in the Bahamas.